Integrative-Transcriptomics/TSSpredator2.0-rtd/docs/source/parameters.rst

 **Project Name** Enter a name for the study.
 Type of Study Choose between *Comparison of different conditions* and *Comparison of different strains/species*.
-For a cross-strain analysis an Alignment file has to be provided (see below).
+For a cross-strain analysis an alignment file has to be provided (see below).
 In addition, in each genome tab an individual genomic sequence and genome annotation has to be set.
 When comparing different conditions no alignment file is needed and the genomic sequence and genome annotation of the organism has to be set in the first genome tab only.

-**Number of Genomes** Set the number of di erent strains/conditions in the study.
+**Number of Genomes** Set the number of different strains/conditions in the study.
 Press the 'Set' button to generate a settings tab for each strain/condition and each replicate of the study.